ABOUT OUR CLASSES

 Inner Heat Yoga offers a variety of Vinyasa yoga classes.
 Vinyasa yoga is one of the more popular yoga styles practiced in the west today.
-Vinyasa yoga moves through fluid poses and the sequence is never the same.
-This is different from "fixed forms" of yoga like Bikram and Ashtanga where each class features the same postures in the same order.
-The fluid, changing sequences of Vinyasa yoga allow the body to become balanced and help to prevent repetitive motion injuries that generally occur from doing the same thing every day and using the same muscle groups.
+Vinyasa yoga moves through fluid poses and the sequence is rarely the same.
+This is different from "fixed forms" of yoga like Bikram and Ashtanga where classes often feature the same postures in the same order.
+The fluid, changing sequences of Vinyasa yoga allows the body to become balanced and help to prevent repetitive motion injuries that generally occur from doing the same thing every day and using the same muscle groups.
 Vinyasa helps us to honor the impermanence of life as we fluidly move from one pose to the next.
-Vinyasa yoga is said to have begun with Tirumalai Krishnamacharya (Read his book, Yoga Makaranda—The Nectar of Yoga, for more info on Vinyasa's history).
-Vinyasa yoga is a style of yoga that is widely practiced today but often misunderstood.
-The term Vinyasa is derived from Nysa, meaning "to place", and vi, defined as "in a special way".
-This definition allows us to understand the consciousness and mindfulness we use to come into and use our bodies in a mindful way during this practice.
+Vinyasa means a gradual progression or a step-by-step approach that systematically and appropriately takes a participant from one point and safely lands them at the next point.
 Shiva Rea says, “Vinyasa in its original meaning from the early Tantras is understood as the ‘sequence of consciousness,’ or how life unfolds from…the creative pulse of life.”

 Anusara Yoga is a unique form of Hatha yoga that invites people of all backgrounds and abilities the opportunity to improve strength, flexibility and balance.
 Anusara goes beyond fitness by supporting practitioners in self-discovery.